laowantong/paroxython/constructs.md

 ##### Construct `suggest_elif`

-When the `else` branch of a conditional is an other conditional, it can be rewritten with an `elif` branch.
+When the `else` branch of a conditional is another conditional, it can be rewritten with an `elif` branch.

 ###### Regex